butdogcat1234/L2D-Chess-A-variant-engine/README.md

 Things to be added:

-- special moves (castling, en passant, promotion)
+- more special moves (en passant, promotion)
 - dragging
 - checkmate screen (for now it's just a sound)